CategoriesClothingDaily Living and PastimesRe-enactment

 Belt

 Men wore a girdle around the waist, usually of leather.
 The strap is about 1/2 inch to 1 inch in width and tied (with split ends) or buckled.
 Belts are often made with two thin layers stitched together.
 Buckles are made from bone, iron, lead-alloy or copper-alloy.
-Buckles are sometimes accompanied by a strap-end which protects the leather and provides extra decoration.
-Many metal items in the Viking–age were stamped with a ring and dot motif, or scored with ‘dogs teeth’ markings.
+Buckles are sometimes accompanied by a strap-end (gesel) which protects the leather and provides extra decoration.
+Many metal items in the Viking-age were stamped with a ring and dot motif, or scored with ‘dogs teeth’ markings.

 Socks